Founded in 2005, YouTube remains the most prominent global video-sharing platform in 2024, raking in significant numbers

 YouTube Business Statistics

 Knowing these YouTube business statistics can help you to get your strategy moving in the right direction and understand how your content and target ads can keep up with the ever-changing YouTube landscape.

 6. Live Streams Increased Significantly in 2020

-Many users became dependent on YouTube to fill in the gaps that the Coronnavirus left behind in terms of live events, and that means that creators boosted their live stream content as well.
+Many users became dependent on YouTube to fill in the gaps that the Coronavirus left behind in terms of live events, and that means that creators boosted their live stream content as well.

 Live streams provide a different way to connect with your target audience and implementing them in your YouTube content strategy might be a good way to get your viewers involved in something bigger.

 7. There Was 50% More Views on Videos Including the Word “beginner” from March to July, 2020

 There were 9 billion views of videos that included the word “beginner” worldwide, from learning new hobbies to learning how to do things yourself.
 Plenty of people had the same idea.

 These are some of the things that people wanted to learn in 2020: